-One "bonus" feature that GetResponse provides is the landing page builder.
+One "bonus" feature that both AWeber and GetResponse provide is the landing page builder.

-By the way with GetResponse's other options (Pro, Max and Enterprise) starting from $49 per month, you can create unlimited number of landing pages, but just one page with this Email option.
+GetResponse's other options (Pro, Max and Enterprise) starting from $49 per month, you can create unlimited number of landing pages, but just one page with this Email option.
 For that, one thumb up to AWeber, which allow you to create as many as you wish.